Articles of Incorporation and Rules

 • Other roles as defined in these regulations

-Article 17 The Auditors shall elect from among themselves an Auditor (hereinafter referred to as the "Specified Auditor") to perform the following duties:
+Article 17 The auditors shall elect from among themselves auditors who will perform the following duties (hereinafter referred to as "designated auditors").

 • To receive from the Directors the financial statements and business reports that each auditor is required to receive, as well as their accompanying detailed statements, and to send them to the other auditors